 5. The project deadline

 If you have an urgent project to handle, the best electroplating method to use is barrel plating.
 It will electroplate volumes at once and finish the project quickly.
-On the other hand, if you are making use of rack plating, you are sure to miss the deadline if the number of the parts are many.

 6. The volume of the job

 When you have many parts to electroplate, unless the parts are delicate, the barrel method is the way to go.
 If the volume is small, it’s still a good way to go.
 Barrels can plate thousands units in a few batches.